Latest Ghost 1.X currently supports Node versions 8.9+ and 6.9+ only.

 If you attempt to install Ghost with an unsupported version of Node.js, you may encounter the error ERROR: Unsupported version of Node and/or Exit status 231.
 To resolve this, you must install a compatible version of Node.js.

 As Ghost will be following & supporting Node's LTS versions, this means that Ghost will not be officially supporting the Node 5.x line.
-The most recent LTS version is v6 and was released in October 2016, building on the work done to support Node 4.2+ LTS, we intend to track and add support for the new LTS soon after it is released.

 Following Node's LTS timelines means that support for 0.10.x was dropped completely on 1st November 2016, support for 0.12.x was dropped on 31st December 2016 and support for the v6 LTS was added.
+Node v4 was dropped on the 30th of April 2018.

 Following LTS means two things: 1) no support for the latest node version, e.g. v5.0 and 2) not being able to use the latest and greatest ES2016 features - so why are we doing it?